carlosfranzreb/spkanon_models/docs/stargan.md

 To run this pipeline, you have to clone the original StarGANv2-VC repository and download the weights.
 You can do so by running the build file `build/stargan.sh`.

+There is an import error that must be fixed manually, as explained in [this issue](https://github.com/kan-bayashi/ParallelWaveGAN/issues/430).
+You must change the line `from scipy.signal import kaiser` to `from scipy.signal.windows import kaiser` in the file `venv/lib/python3.11/site-packages/parallel_wavegan/layers/pqmf.py`.

 ## Implementation

 We have implemented wrappers for its different components and included each in the appropriate phase.
 You can find the whole configuration for this model in `config/pipelines/stargan.yaml`.